Biometric Information Privacy Act: Provisions

+A key area of focus is that an entity must use a "reasonable standard of care" in managing biometric information and identifiers.

 Standing

-BIPA is the only law in the U.S. that provides a private right of action to any individual who is aggrieved by a violation.
+BIPA grants a private right of action to any individual aggrieved by a violation.
 However, in order to litigate a BIPA action in federal court, the aggrieved person must have federal constitutional standing otherwise known as Article III standing.
 Generally, Article III standing requires that a plaintiff suffer an injury to a legally protected interest that is causally connected to the defendant's conduct and such injury will likely be addressed by a court's decision.

 Legislative history

 Senate Bill 2400, which eventually became the Biometric Information Privacy Act, was introduced by State Senator Terry Link on February 14, 2008; it passed both Houses of the Illinois General Assembly on July 10, 2008, and was approved by then-Governor Rod Blagojevich on October 3, 2008.
 The purpose of the Act was to establish standards of conduct for private entities that collect or possess biometric information.
 In 2016, Senator Link proposed and later withdrew an amendment to the Act that would have limited the Act's application to biometrics collected in public.